 But return to verse 29, which describes God’s jubilant people entering “into the mountain of Jehovah.”

 What is “the mountain of Jehovah”?
-It symbolizes the kingdom of God.
+It symbolizes the Kingdom of God.
 And when are God’s people brought into the mountain-like kingdom?
 After God deals his people a severe disciplinary wound and immediately before God crushes the nations.

-Since there is only one occasion when people flee to the kingdom for salvation, what scriptural justification is there for Jehovah’s Witnesses to believe that the mountain of Jehovah has already been lifted up and the Society itself represents the established kingdom and that God has already set matters straight with his people?
+Since there is only one occasion when people flee to the Kingdom for salvation, what scriptural justification is there for Jehovah’s Witnesses to believe that the mountain of Jehovah has already been lifted up and the Society itself represents the established Kingdom and that God has already set matters straight with his people?
 (See chapter four of the WT’s Isaiah commentary)

 Frankly, there is none.
-The very fact that the Watchtower Society has exalted itself as the city on the hill is the reason God is going to destroy it, as will be considered in the next article.
+The very fact that the Watchtower has exalted itself as the city on the hill is the reason God is going to destroy it, as will be considered in the next article.